 By late Monday night the miles began to catch up with Journet and he went down for about 120 minutes of rest.
 Waking up he and his pacer Sean Meissner resumed their journey, and just after 2:30am, a little less than a full day after the run began, things got a touch kooky — they got lost.

 “We went a good two and half miles off track, and I was absolutely horrified,” said Meissner, who won the Tahoe Marathon just two days before beginning his pacing duties.

 Although the happy-go-lucky attitude surprised Meissner, maybe it shouldn’t have.
-Journet’s Tahoe Rim Trail run is part of Kilian’s Quest, a globe-spanning journey
+Jornet’s Tahoe Rim Trail run is part of Kilian’s Quest, a globe-spanning journey

 But in Tahoe the question remained: could he complete a similar feat on American soil, especially after losing valuable time by getting lost.